ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

       :end-before: __oom_end__

 To speed up the example, set ``RAY_task_oom_retries=1`` on the application so the task will only retry once if it is killed by the memory monitor.
+Also set ``RAY_event_stats_print_interval_ms=1000`` so it prints the worker kill summary, which by default is every minute.

 .. code-block:: bash

-    $ RAY_task_oom_retries=1 python oom.py
+    $ RAY_event_stats_print_interval_ms=1000 RAY_task_oom_retries=1 python oom.py

-    INFO worker.py:1342 -- Connecting to existing Ray cluster at address: 172.17.0.2:6379...
-    INFO worker.py:1525 -- Connected to Ray cluster.
+    2022-11-15 13:50:14,737 INFO worker.py:1534 -- Started a local Ray instance.
 View the dashboard at http://127.0.0.1:8265

-    WARNING worker.py:1839 -- A worker died or was killed while executing a task by an unexpected system error.
-To troubleshoot the problem, check the logs for the dead worker.
-RayTask ID: 8ce7275b7a7953cc794f8c138a616d91cb907c1b01000000 Worker ID: 5c9ac30f8a9eda340f651a204de5d94f1ff965c5d9f72175579bd8dd Node ID: 3a4b60759256926fd0e84a9ff596dab3d7be854134107ef21b0e0260 Worker IP address: 172.17.0.2 Worker port: 10003 Worker PID: 69161 Worker exit type: SYSTEM_ERROR Worker exit detail: Task was killed due to the node running low on memory.
-    Memory on the node (IP: 172.17.0.2, ID: 3a4b60759256926fd0e84a9ff596dab3d7be854134107ef21b0e0260) where the task was running was 32.91GB / 33.28GB (0.988698), which exceeds the memory usage threshold of 0.969955.
-Ray killed this worker (ID: 5c9ac30f8a9eda340f651a204de5d94f1ff965c5d9f72175579bd8dd) because it was the most recently scheduled task; to see more information about memory usage on this node, use `ray logs raylet.out -ip 172.17.0.2`.
-To see the logs of the worker, use `ray logs worker-5c9ac30f8a9eda340f651a204de5d94f1ff965c5d9f72175579bd8dd*out -ip 172.17.0.2`.
+    (raylet) [2022-11-15 13:50:27,653 E 87636 87636] (raylet) node_manager.cc:3080: 1 Workers (tasks / actors) killed due to memory pressure (OOM), 0 Workers crashed due to other reasons at node (ID: bda1c70a263e8e7201e9cf64196ce0bfc0a2ecaa00107f3d739b6a35, IP: 172.17.0.2) over the last time period.
+To see more information about the Workers killed on this node, use `ray logs raylet.out -ip 172.17.0.2`
+    (raylet)
+    (raylet) Refer to the documentation on how to address the out of memory issue: https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html.
 Consider provisioning more memory on this node or reducing task parallelism by requesting more CPUs per task.
-To adjust the eviction threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
-To disable worker eviction, set the environment variable `RAY_memory_monitor_interval_ms` to zero.
+To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
+To disable worker killing, set the environment variable `RAY_memory_monitor_interval_ms` to zero.

-    WARNING worker.py:1839 -- A worker died or was killed while executing a task by an unexpected system error.
-To troubleshoot the problem, check the logs for the dead worker.
-RayTask ID: b60ff970726d7cf526e74acc71310ecce51edb4c01000000 Worker ID: 39416ad98016ee6a63173856a9b4e4100625be22e6ee4192722388ba Node ID: 3a4b60759256926fd0e84a9ff596dab3d7be854134107ef21b0e0260 Worker IP address: 172.17.0.2 Worker port: 10004 Worker PID: 69160 Worker exit type: SYSTEM_ERROR Worker exit detail: Task was killed due to the node running low on memory.
-    Memory on the node (IP: 172.17.0.2, ID: 3a4b60759256926fd0e84a9ff596dab3d7be854134107ef21b0e0260) where the task was running was 32.53GB / 33.28GB (0.977449), which exceeds the memory usage threshold of 0.969955.
-Ray killed this worker (ID: 39416ad98016ee6a63173856a9b4e4100625be22e6ee4192722388ba) because it was the most recently scheduled task; to see more information about memory usage on this node, use `ray logs raylet.out -ip 172.17.0.2`.
-To see the logs of the worker, use `ray logs worker-39416ad98016ee6a63173856a9b4e4100625be22e6ee4192722388ba*out -ip 172.17.0.2`.
+    (raylet) [2022-11-15 13:50:35,141 E 87636 87636] (raylet) node_manager.cc:3080: 1 Workers (tasks / actors) killed due to memory pressure (OOM), 0 Workers crashed due to other reasons at node (ID: bda1c70a263e8e7201e9cf64196ce0bfc0a2ecaa00107f3d739b6a35, IP: 172.17.0.2) over the last time period.
+To see more information about the Workers killed on this node, use `ray logs raylet.out -ip 172.17.0.2`
+    (raylet)
+    (raylet) Refer to the documentation on how to address the out of memory issue: https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html.
 Consider provisioning more memory on this node or reducing task parallelism by requesting more CPUs per task.
-To adjust the eviction threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
-To disable worker eviction, set the environment variable `RAY_memory_monitor_interval_ms` to zero.

-    Traceback (most recent call last):
-      File "simple.py", line 11, in <module>
-        ray.get(tasks)
-      File "/home/ray/github/rayclarng/ray/python/ray/_private/client_mode_hook.py", line 105, in wrapper
-        return func(*args, **kwargs)
-      File "/home/ray/github/rayclarng/ray/python/ray/_private/worker.py", line 2291, in get
-        raise value
-    ray.exceptions.OutOfMemoryError: Task was killed due to the node running low on memory.
-    Memory on the node (IP: 172.17.0.2, ID: 3a4b60759256926fd0e84a9ff596dab3d7be854134107ef21b0e0260) where the task was running was 32.53GB / 33.28GB (0.977449), which exceeds the memory usage threshold of 0.969955.
-Ray killed this worker (ID: 39416ad98016ee6a63173856a9b4e4100625be22e6ee4192722388ba) because it was the most recently scheduled task; to see more information about memory usage on this node, use `ray logs raylet.out -ip 172.17.0.2`.
-To see the logs of the worker, use `ray logs worker-39416ad98016ee6a63173856a9b4e4100625be22e6ee4192722388ba*out -ip 172.17.0.2`.
-    Consider provisioning more memory on this node or reducing task parallelism by requesting more CPUs per task.
-To adjust the eviction threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
-To disable worker eviction, set the environment variable `RAY_memory_monitor_interval_ms` to zero.
+To adjust the kill threshold, set the environment variable `RAY_memory_usage_threshold_fraction` when starting Ray.
+To disable worker killing, set the environment variable `RAY_memory_monitor_interval_ms` to zero.

+    task failed with OutOfMemoryError, which is expected

 Verify the task was indeed executed twice via ``task_oom_retry``: